simoncblyth/opticks/notes/issues/csg_deep_trees.rst

     [2017-06-14 20:07:59,674] p94010 {/Users/blyth/opticks/analytic/treebuilder.py:21} WARNING - balancing of non-mono operator trees not implemented
     [2017-06-14 20:07:59,674] p94010 {./sc.py:300} WARNING - cannot balance

-6 unions of 7 intersections, arranging like below can get to height 5 ... "a unionmajor tree"
+Multi-union of 7 intersections, arranging like below can get to height 4.
+How to detect a multi-union ?
+Meaning the top of the tree is all union ... collect elevations of every operator

                          un
                  un                un
-             un      un        un       un
+             un       un        un     in
-           un  un  un  un
+           in   in   in  in    in  in